P4P agrees to:

 A: Briana lived in Minnesota until she was 26, and was involved with multiple non-profit animal organizations while living there.
-After moving to Texas for work, she began to really get involved with Texas shelters and rescues where she met Brittany.
-It was then that they discovered the dire need for animals in Texas and worked hard to develop a plan for placement so that these really GREAT DOGS & CATS who are marked for euthanasia can be saved.
+After moving to Texas for work, she began to really get involved with Texas shelters.
+It was then that she discovered the dire need for animals in Texas and worked hard to develop a plan for placement so that these really GREAT DOGS & CATS who are marked for euthanasia can be saved.
 The deplorable shelter conditions in Texas are not seen in Minnesota where strays and overbreeding has been non-issue.
 Many believe this has to do with stronger laws for spay and neuter in the Northern states, also demographics/culture in general, and additionally the harsh winter weather.
 As a group, we do try to get as many pets out of Texas as there are homes for them in Minnesota.
 There are other rescue coordinators that are helping the same way as P4P does for Texas dogs to move large quantities to Washington and Massachusetts by the bus-loads, as well.

 Q: What should I expect on the day I say goodbye to my foster pet?

 A: Typically, 2-3 days prior to transport departure, Briana will send a reminder to all Fosterer’s to update the departure information.
 Here is the typical time and meeting place for all departures.
 Around noon in Keller, Texas.
 The exact time is always updated 2-3 days prior to departure.
 Fosterers who cannot meet transport due to work, will notify P4P so we can arrange a volunteer to step up for this.
 Every dog needs to have paperwork with a current Rabies vaccine and Distemper/Parvo vaccine as well as a leash.